 Megan Rose and her boyfriend spend their annual vacation in the Dominican Republic.
-They are both avid beachgoers and would look forward each year to spending a relaxing time just chilling in the pristine beaches in the area.
-The two New Yorkers are also dog lovers, and they didn’t know the mission to rescue was upon them.
+They are both avid beachgoers and would look forward each year to spending a relaxing time just chilling on the pristine beaches in the area.
+The two New Yorkers are also dog lovers; they didn’t know the mission to rescue was upon them.
 They own two Border Collies named Rosie and Pharrel.

 Take the dogs home